realworldocaml/book/en/lists-and-patterns.md

-OCaml actually comes with a whole family of polymorphic comparison operators, including the standard infix comparators, `<`, `>=`, _etc._, as well as the function `compare` that returns `-1`, `0` or `1` to flag whether the first operator is smaller than, equal to, or greater than the second, respectively.
+OCaml actually comes with a whole family of polymorphic comparison operators, including the standard infix comparators, `<`, `>=`, _etc._, as well as the function `compare` that returns `-1`, `0` or `1` to flag whether the first operand is smaller than, equal to, or greater than the second, respectively.

 You might wonder how you could build function like these yourself if